eldipa/book-of-gehn/posts/python/pyte/2022-07-15-Sparse-Aware-Optimizations-for-Terminal-Emulator-Pyte.md

 too.

-If a mismatch happen we say that the *example* in your documentation failed which could mean one fo two things:
+If a mismatch happen we say that the *example* in your documentation failed that could mean one of two things:

  - your code (the snippet) does not do what you expect so it has a bug
  - or the code does exactly what it is supposed but you forgot to update